Are you interested in learning more about Natural & Holistic Health practices, but you don’t know where to start your educational journey?

 Then broadening your education in herbalism and nutrition might be for you!

-The program will run from February through December 2017.
-Classes are held one whole Saturday a month (9am – 6pm), with 3 day long camping trips over long weekends in May, July, and September.
-This also includes 8-10 hours of lecture work, which is pre-recorded and available to watch at your leisure.
-I will be sure to send links ahead of our in-person classes so that we can discuss any questions from the monthly video work.
+The program will run from October 2017 to October 2018.
+Classes are held two whole Saturdays a month (9am – 6pm), with 3 day long camping trips over long weekends in May, July, and September.
+All lectures will be recorded, but I highly encourage you to attend in person so you can ask questions when they come up, and as a community of learners, your co-hort will benefit from your presence.
 Each student will also be creating 2 herbal monographs a month, with my assistance.
-The dates are set ahead of time, and shouldn’t vary from the schedule, so everyone can plan in advance.
+The dates are set ahead of time, and shouldn’t vary from the schedule, unless there is an emergency, so everyone can plan in advance.

 Anatomy & Physiology – follow the systems of the body, their function, internal location and the requirements for bringing that system into greater balance.
 We go into deep detail about the primary body systems including cardiovascular, respiratory, lymphatic, immune, digestive, musculoskeletal, reproductive, nervous, ENT, and skin.